microsoft/Windows-IoT-Samples/RGBLED/CS/README.md

+---
+page_type: sample
+urlFragment: rgb-led
+languages:
+  - csharp
+products:
+  - Windows 10
+  - Windows IoT
+  - Windows 10 IoT Enterprise
+description: A sample that makes an LED blink red, green, and blue with Windows 10 IoT Enterprise.
+---

 # RGB LED Sample

-In this sample, we will connect a Tri-color LED to UpBoard.
+In this sample, we will connect a Tri-color LED to Windows 10 IoT Enterprise compatible device (UP Board).
 The LED will blink changing colors from Red, Blue, and Green.

-Also, be aware that the GPIO APIs are only available on Windows IoT Enterprise Board, so this sample cannot run on your desktop.
+Also, be aware that the GPIO APIs are only available on boards, so this sample cannot run on a desktop.

 ### Components